 While I know that many people don’t have these issues with their pets, it’s an important factor to consider for anyone getting a pet, or who has one and is interested in trying out one of the box subscription services.

-I don’t want to discourage someone from spoiling their pets so try out a subscription box, but we wise about.
-If your dog has food allergies and tears toys apart, might be better to spoil your pup by spending your money on things you know will be of more use to you and your dog.
+I don’t want to discourage someone from spoiling their pets, so try out a subscription box, but we wise about it.
+If your dog has food allergies and tears toys apart, it might be better to spoil your pup by spending your money on things you know will be of more use to you and your dog.